Playing For Real – Discovering 17 Historical People As Portrayed by John Wayne

 Back to Bataan (1945)

-There are a couple of suggestions out there on the internet that Duke’s character in this film, Col. Joseph Madden, is inspired by real-life Col. George S. Clarke, who also served as a technical advisor on the film.
+There are a couple of suggestions out there that Duke’s character in this film, Col. Joseph Madden, is inspired by real-life Col. George S. Clarke, who also served as a technical advisor on the film.

 Set during the Japanese siege of the Philippines in 1942, Madden heads up a guerrilla outfit to complement a Filipino resistance group, whilst Clarke commanded the 57th Infantry Regiment of the Philippine Scouts during the Battle of Bataan.
 According to one source, the 57th “was the first unit on the II Corps line to come under heavy infantry attack.”